 c) authorization levels should be defined and documented;

-d) to be able to fulfil responsibilities in the information security area the appointed individuals should be competent in the area and be given opportunities to keep up to date with developments;
+d) to be able to fulfill responsibilities in the information security area the appointed individuals should be competent in the area and be given opportunities to keep up to date with developments;

 e) coordination and oversight of information security aspects of supplier relationships should be identified and documented.